Continuing Education Program

 2017-2018-2019 Continuing Education (CE) Policy

 All BCSLA Registered Landscape Architects, Landscape Architects, Inactive Landscape Architects, and BCSLA Interns must submit CE credits to the BCSLA office using the online CE Form by logging in at www.bcsla.org.
-The current CE term expires on December 31, 2019.
+The current CE term expired on December 31, 2019.
 The CE Policy is available here.

 CE System BCSLA Member and Intern Log In